-Diamond Hall is a Rights Respecting School (RRS).
-This aims to put the children’s rights at the heart of the school and is based on principles of equality, respect, non-discrimination and participation.
-As part of the RRS initiative, each class make their own class charter outlining how they will ensure everyone’s rights are respected.
-These charters are signed by all of the children and displayed in every classroom.
-Children are encouraged to use the language of rights and respect in school.
+Children learn how to recognise the difference between right and wrong and learn how to take responsibility for their actions.
+Diamond Hall Junior Academy is a rights respecting school (RRS), which aims to put the children’s rights at the heart of the school based on principles of equality, respect, non-discrimination and participation.
+As part of the RRS initiative, all classes make their own charter outlining how they will ensure everyone’s rights are respected.
+The charter is signed by every class member and teacher and displayed in the classroom.
+All children are encouraged to use the language of rights and respect in school.

 Children are encouraged to think about the environment and what they can do to improve and preserve it.
-We have an ‘eco group’ who meet regularly and have helped the school achieve an Eco Award.
-They have promoted recycling with bins being installed for paper, plastic bottles and batteries.
+We have an ‘Eco Club’ who meet regularly.
+Eco Club have promoted the need to recycle in school and as a result, there are facilities in school to recycle paper, plastic bottles and batteries.

 Activities are planned throughout the year for children to engage in artistic, sporting and cultural opportunities.

 Children take part in many different sporting activties such as football, netball and skipping.